iMicknl/azure-genesys-audiohook/README.md

 Real-time transcription enables advanced call center analytics, such as live summarization, agent coaching, and instant question answering, to improve customer experience and operational efficiency.

 > [!NOTE]
-> This repository provides an example implementation and is not intended for production use.
-> It is provided as-is, without support, and is meant to demonstrate Microsoft Azure services and tools.
-> If you plan to use this code in a production environment, review and implement appropriate security and operational best practices.
+> This repository accelerates integration between Genesys Cloud and Azure for demonstration and development purposes.
+It is not production-ready; carefully review, test, and adapt it to meet your organization's security, compliance, and operational requirements before production deployment.

 ## Components